MerosCrypto/Meros/docs/RPC/Current/Merit.md

 - `id`     (int): The template ID.
 - `key`    (string): The RandomX cache key.
 - `header` (string)
-- `body`   (string)

 Mining the Block occurs by hashing the header with a 4-byte proof appended.
 After the initial hash, the hash is signed by the miner, and the hash is hashed with the signature appended.
-If it beats the difficulty, it can be published by appending the 4-byte proof to the header, then appending the signature to the header, then appending the body to the completed header, and then calling `merit_publishBlock` with the ID (see below).
+If it beats the difficulty, it can be published by appending the 4-byte proof to the header, then appending the signature to the header, and then calling `merit_publishBlock` with the ID (see below).

 ### `publishBlock`

 `publishBlock` adds the Block to the local Blockchain, and if it's valid, publishes it.
 It takes in two arguments.
 - ID    (int): The ID of a template.
 Only an ID from the last 5 templates is valid.
-- Block (string): A Block serialized with a sketch capacity equivalent to the amount of included packets.
+- Block (string): A serialized BlockHeader.

 The result is a bool of true.